eli-miller/system-dynamics/README.md

 # system-dynamics
-Code for ME469: Applications of Dynamics in Engineering, including numerical of Lagrange's equations of motion in Matlab.
+Code for ME469: Applications of Dynamics in Engineering, including numerical simulation of Lagrange's equations of motion in Matlab.